Calculator

 Hydrometer Temperature Correction.

-Hydrometers are calibrated at a fixed temperature — typically 20 °C / 68 °F. A reading taken above or below that drifts predictably.
-Enter your measured SG and the actual sample temperature, and this calculator returns the corrected value using the Lyons 1992 polynomial.
+A hydrometer is calibrated at a fixed temperature — typically 20 °C / 68 °F. A specific gravity reading taken above or below that drifts predictably, because the sample's density shifts with temperature.
+Enter the measured SG and the actual sample temperature in °C or °F, and this calculator returns the corrected value using the Lyons (1992) polynomial — the same correction factor used by Brewer's Friend, BeerSmith, and Brewfather.

 Inputs